ghidora77/GEE_Labs_Website/docs/A03-IntrotoGEE.md

 Understanding how Google Earth Engine works is critical for its effective use.
 The Developer's [overview](https://developers.google.com/earth-engine/guides/concepts_overview) provides much more detail on the intricacies of how GEE processes data on the Google Cloud Platform, but in the simplest terms, there are two sides to the process - the `client` side and `server` side.

-When you open your web browser and begin to work in the code editor, that is considered the `client` side.
+When you run code in a code block or the code editor, that is considered the `client` side.
 You can write code in the editor or your notebook and the code will be processed completely within your browser or local machine.
 The code chunk below simply creates variables `x` and `y`, adds them together as the variable `z` and prints the result.
-Google Earth Engine plays no role in the execution of the code unless you specifically tell it to.
+Google Earth Engine plays no role in the execution of the code.

 ```python